Jeet8204/OmniRAG/README.md

 <br/><br/>

 <!--
-🎥 DEMO — GitHub renders GIFs natively.
-Record a short walkthrough (login → upload → chat → citation) and convert to GIF (ScreenToGif / Kap / Peek), then drop it in docs/screenshots/demo.gif -->
+🎥 DEMO — once you record a walkthrough (login → upload → chat → citation) and export it as a GIF (ScreenToGif / Kap / Peek), drop it in docs/screenshots/demo.gif and uncomment the line below.
+GitHub renders GIFs natively, no special embedding needed.

 <img src="./docs/screenshots/demo.gif" alt="OmniRAG Demo" width="850"/>
+-->

 </div>